 They can be good for taller women too.

 Taller women have longer torsos.
-To match the anatomy of a woman with a longer torso, teardrop shaped breast implants are often used.
+To match the anatomy of a woman with a longer torso, teardrop shaped breast implants are often used for breast augmentation.

 They can often help women with slightly sagging breasts.